-Oats themselves are gluten-free but are often processed in mills with other grains so there is a lot of cross-contamination.
-If you are gluten intolerant or coeliac you must make sure it’s certified gluten-free on the label.
+Oats themselves are gluten-free but they are often processed in mills with other grains so there is a lot of cross-contamination.
+If you are gluten intolerant or coeliac you must make sure your oats or oat flour is certified gluten-free on the label.
 It’s also the unfortunate fact that some coeliacs and people with a gluten intolerance just simply can’t tolerate oats at all whether they are processed in a gluten-free environment or not.
-So always check with whomever you are baking for that oat flour isn’t on their black list.
+So always check with whomever you are baking for that oat flour isn’t on their blacklist.

 The benefits of oat flour

 Oat flour carries the same benefits as oats themselves which are delicious and nutritious.

 - They are high in a fibre called beta-glucan which helps lower cholesterol, supports your immune system and contributes to fight hunger pangs.

 - The soluble fibres are also considered to lower blood sugar by reducing glucose absorption meaning oats are especially beneficial for diabetics.